-Further, the focus on rural infrastructure, agriculture infrastructure, urban infrastructure, manufacturing revival, tourism, education, banking and finance andwould go a long way to rejuvenate the economic growth, going forward.
+Further, the focus on rural infrastructure, agriculture infrastructure, urban infrastructure, manufacturing revival, tourism, education, banking and finance and foreign direct investments would go a long way to rejuvenate the economic growth, going forward.
 Focus on GST implementation and discussions with State Governments are also encouraging.

-We are presenting you detailed analyses of changes made in Indirect Taxes viz., Excise and Customs vide the Union Budget, 2014.
+We are presenting you detailed analyses of changes made in Indirect Taxes viz.
+Service Tax, Excise and Customs vide the Union Budget, 2014.

 UNION BUDGET 2014: CHANGES IN SERVICE TAX:

-The changes being made by amendments inand Rules can be categorized into two broad categories based on when come into effect: (i) changes which will have immediate effect; and (ii) changes which are proposed to be given effect to only from 1st October, so as to coincide with the Service Tax Return cycle.
+The changes being made by amendments in Notifications and Rules can be categorized into two broad categories based on when they would come into effect: (i) changes which will have immediate effect; and (ii) changes which are proposed to be given effect to only from 1st October, so as to coincide with the Service Tax Return cycle.